leftymitt/other-peoples-money/md/01-our-financial-oligarchy.md

 largely because its owners have only the income from their own wealth.
 The Astor wealth is static.
 The wealth of the Morgan associates is dynamic.
 The power and the growth of power of our financial oligarchs comes from wielding the savings and quick capital of others.
-In two of the three groat life insurance companies the influence of J. P. Morgan & Co. and their associates is exerted without any individual investment by them whatsoever.
-Even in the Equitable, where Mr. Morgan bought an actual majority of all the outstanding stock, his investment amounts to little more than one-half of one per cent, of the assets of the company.
+In two of the three great life insurance companies the influence of J. P. Morgan & Co. and their associates is exerted without any individual investment by them whatsoever.
+Even in the Equitable, where Mr. Morgan bought an actual majority of all the outstanding stock, his investment amounts to little more than one-half of one per cent. of the assets of the company.
 The fetters which bind the people are forged from the people's own gold.

 But the reservoir of other people's money, from which the investment bankers now draw their greatest power, is not the life insurance companies, but the